 Burnt Cape Cabins is located in the picturesque Town of Raleigh, adjacent to Burnt Cape Ecological Reserve, a botanistís paradise which boast over 30 species of rare plants life.
 Burnt Cape is the first site in the world where the extremely rare Burnt Cape cinquefoil was discovered.

 It is well worth the drive - which leads to the tip of Burnt Cape to experience the surreal environment that awaits you.

 Newly renovated, these 4 Star cabins offer a great view overlooking Raleigh Harbour and Burnt Cape.
 With pillow-top mattresses, plus pull-out sofas in the living rooms, our units offer comfortable accommodations for four to six people.
-Featuring hardwood floors throughout, each unit has full bathroom facilities (tub and shower), access to laundry facilities, private telephone line, internet access, satellite TV and barbeque.
+Featuring hardwood floors throughout, each unit has full bathroom facilities (tub and shower), access to laundry facilities, telephone service upon request, internet access, satellite TV and barbeque.
 We also have a wheelchair accessible unit.
 A perfect home away from home...

 Burnt Cape Cabins happily welcomes well-behaved pets.
 So that we can be prepared, please mention your pets upon making your reservation.